NidhitheCoder/advanced-react/react-query/readme.md

   - StaleTime
     - The time in milliseconds after data is considered stale.
 If set to Infinity, the data will never be considered stale.
       Default stealTime is 0 second.
+  - refetchOnMount hae a string value 'always' and boolean values.